-Controversial Spurs winner sinks City
+'Literally two hands' in Spurs winner - Taylor

 Match ends, Manchester City Women 1, Tottenham Hotspur Women 2.

-It was a dominant first-half display from Gareth Taylor's side, who were looking to bounce back from the disappointment of being knocked out of the Women's Champions League earlier this week.
+"We're only in round two and there's been some pretty contentious decisions that have happened in the game."

+The defeat was an upset to Manchester City's title challenge this season and capped off a disappointing week which saw them crash out of the Women's Champions League in the qualifying stage to Real Madrid.

-Hemp and Janine Beckie caused problems out wide throughout, while Georgia Stanway also hit the post before the break.
+They had been dominant in the first half - Hemp and Janine Beckie causing problems out wide, while Georgia Stanway hit the post before the break.

 But despite taking the lead through Hemp's sixth-minute header, City failed to capitalise on their opportunities and Tottenham started brightly in the second half.

-The visitors got the breakthrough when Williams reacted to slot in Chioma Ubogagu's cut-back and could have gone ahead when Jess Naz fired wide following a mistake from City defender Alanna Kennedy.
+The visitors got the breakthrough when Williams reacted to slot in Chioma Ubogagu's cut-back and could have gone ahead when Jessica Naz fired wide following a mistake from City defender Alanna Kennedy.

-Extraordinary scenes followed when Ayane clearly touched the ball with her outstretched arms when it was curled into the box.
+The extraordinary scenes followed when Ayane clearly touched the ball with her outstretched arms as it was curled into the box.
 It bounced off City captain Steph Houghton before hitting the post then rolling over the line off the back of goalkeeper Taieb.

 City players protested heavily in front of a stunned home crowd, but Tottenham held on to pick up their second victory of the season.